tezcanTunahan/movies-project/README.md

-https://www.themoviedb.org/ for the movie api ./
+link to site : https://moviess1.netlify.app/
-show the popular movies with some info./ link to site : https://moviess1.netlify.app/
+https://www.themoviedb.org/ for the movie api show the popular movies with some info

 ![Screenshot (110)](https://user-images.githubusercontent.com/84778158/140756125-2acdfe88-08fa-4906-9ba1-f3ca54be1625.png)